How much would you love to be able to lose weight by eating all the foods that you want and

 eat and as you learn to respect your hunger and eat in response to it, you will lose weight

-Step #4: Challenge All the Food Cops and Critics Make it clear to those around
+Step #4: Challenge All the Food Cops and Critics – If you want to learn how to lose weight without dieting, you’ve got to get

 you that they have no right to comment on your body or what you eat.
 That is your business and